 - has skin that's blue or pale in color, which reflects a lack of oxygen

-When pneumonia patients are hospitalized, treatment may include intravenous (IV) antibiotics (antibiotics that are delivered through a needle inserted into a vein) and respiratory therapy (breathing treatments).
+When pneumonia patients are hospitalized, treatment might include intravenous (IV) antibiotics (delivered through a needle inserted into a vein) and respiratory therapy (breathing treatments).

 If your doctor has prescribed medicine, be sure to follow the directions carefully.

 You may feel better in a room with a humidifier, which increases the moisture in the air and soothes irritated lungs.
 Make sure you drink plenty of fluids, especially if you have a fever.
 If you have a fever and feel uncomfortable, ask the doctor whether you can take over-the-counter medicine such as acetaminophen or ibuprofen to bring it down.
 But don't take any medicine without checking first with your doctor — a cough suppressant, for example, may not allow your lungs to clear themselves of mucus.

 And finally, be sure to rest.
 This is a good time to sleep, watch TV, read, and lay low.
 If you treat your body right, it will repair itself and you'll be back to normal in no time.